bluebanquise/community/roles/prometheus/README.md

 prometheus_server_firewall_zone: internal
 ```

+Regarding client side, variable **prometheus_client_firewall_zone** allows to
+set the firewall zone to be open for exporters to listen for queries.

 ### Splitting services

 For some specific configurations, it is needed to split services over multiple
 hosts.
-For example to force ipmi_exporter and/or snmp_exporter to be deployed on another host than the one running
+For example to force ipmi_exporter and/or snmp_exporter to be deployed on
- Prometheus.
+another host than the one running Prometheus.

 To do so, disable ipmi and snmp on the hosts running Prometheus (host1), using this
 configuration as host1 dedicated hostvars :